javascript-declarar-variables-con-let

 In JavaScript, variable and function declarations are “hoisted” to the top of their execution context.

 However, declared variables are not fully available until their definition.
-This is what we call being in TDZ (temporal dead zone).
+We call this being in the TDZ (temporal dead zone).

-Does all this seem very strange to you?
+Does all this seem very weird to you?
 Don’t worry, you’re not the only one.
-This is due to the huge mistake … I mean… the blunder that JavaScript made in its early versions with var.
+This is due to the huge blunder … I mean… the monumental mistake JavaScript made in its early versions with var.

 Let’s see it very simply with some examples 👇